Natal Native Pioneer Corps: Formation and first invasion

-Pearson split his column into two divisions, the advanced division of faster troops to prepare the way, and a second division which contained much of the slower logistical train.
-During the advance on Eshowe half of No.2 Company, commanded by Lieutenant Main, worked at the front of the first division with some Royal Engineers to improve the track ahead of the column.
+Pearson split his column into two divisions: the advanced division of faster troops and a second division which contained much of the slower logistics train.
+During the advance to the mission station at Eshowe part of No. 2 Company, commanded by Main, worked at the front of the advanced division to improve the track.
 For superintending this work, Main was mentioned in despatches made by Pearson to the British House of Commons.
 A detachment of 20 men of No. 2 Company operated further back along the column to make repairs to the track.
-On 20 January 1879 the company, together with two companies of The Buffs, worked to create a crossing of the Amatikulu River.
-On 22 January the Zulu ambushed the first division of the column soon after it had crossed the Inyezane river, leading to the Battle of Inyezane.
-Main's half company was on a knoll in the centre of the British position and, unnerved by the Zulu attack which threatened to envelop the British force, his men fired away erratically until a Royal Engineers officer threatened to shoot them if they did not cease fire and lie down.
-The Pioneers complied and British and NNC volleys led the Zulu to retreat.
+On 20 January, under the direction of Wynne, the pioneers, two companies of The Buffs and four companies of the NNC worked in advance of the column to improve a drift across the Amatikulu river.
+On 22 January the Zulu ambushed the advanced division of the column soon after it had crossed the next river on the line of advance, the Inyezane.
+Main's detachment was towards the front of the column and found itself in an exposed position on a knoll.
+The pioneers opened a rapid and erratic fire that had little effect on the Zulu until Main, by threats of summary execution, convinced them to cease fire and lie down.
+The British regular troops, the NNC and artillery won the day by means of superior firepower and the Zulus were forced to retreat.
+The day after the battle, the column reached Eshowe and work began on fortifying it.